 Working principle of self-priming pump

-The self-priming pump fills the pump casing with water in advance, and after starting, the liquid in the pump casing is driven by the rotation of the impeller to form a vacuum state at the pump inlet, and then the liquid is sucked in to work.
-Self-priming pump is also a kind of centrifugal pump.
+Self-priming pump function, the self-priming pump fills the pump casing with water in advance, and after starting, the liquid in the pump casing is driven by the rotation of the impeller to form a vacuum state at the pump inlet, and then the liquid is sucked into work.
+A self-priming pump is also a kind of centrifugal pump.
 The difference between a peristaltic pump and a self-priming pump.
 Through the above, we can know that the peristaltic pump can directly self-prime, while the self-priming pump needs to be inverted to produce self-priming.
 But in terms of quantity, the flow rate of the self-priming pump is much greater than that of the peristaltic pump, so how to use it depends on the specific usage.

-If you want to know more about peristaltic pumps, You can call or email us.
-Now we know what is the peristaltic pump and peristaltic pump working, do you want to know how to maintain the peristaltic pump？
+If you want to know more about peristaltic lab pumps, You can call or email us.
+Now we know what is the peristaltic pump and peristaltic pump work, do you want to know how to maintain the peristaltic pump？

 - The storage period of the pump tubing shall not exceed one year (long-term non-use will cause aging).